-New for 2014/15, Backcountry Access commonly known as BCA has provided an update to their Tracker avalanche beacon line.
+New for this year, Backcountry Access commonly known as BCA has provided an update to their Tracker avalanche beacon line.
 BCA Tracker lighter with additional features that make multiple burial search and rescue more efficient.

 BCA Tracker 3 – Lighter, Smaller, & more Compact

 For those who are familiar with the BCA Tracker line, we know the beacons have typically been larger than other beacons on the market.
 With time, BCA has been able to trim down the Tracker avalanche beacon and with the BCA Tracker 3, you get a smaller, lighter, and more compact avalanche beacon with more capabilities than it’s two previous editions.
 Think of it in terms of a TV.
 We used to have the large box like TV’s and for the time, they worked great and provided us the entertainment we ever so needed.
 Many years later, technology and competition came about and TV’s are a 1/10 of the size of they were 10-15 years ago.
 The BCA Tracker 3 is 20% smaller than its predecessor, the BCA Tracker 2, and even smaller than the BCA Tracker DTS.
 Similar to when TV’s started to change, old box TV’s were still sold while the new TV’s enter the market.
 Some of the obvious differences between old and new, price and size.

 Today, BCA has 3 Tracker Models on the market; the Tracker DTS, the Tracker 2, and the Tracker 3 which we are reviewing here.
 The main avalanche beacon functions of transmit and receive haven’t really changed from the start.
 At this point in search and rescue and avalanche beacons, there is not a lot that can be changed in the way in which we attempt to rescue those caught in an avalanche which means the basic transmit and receive features will most likely not change in the near future.